Community

 All Indiana University students, faculty, or staff who identify as Autistic are welcome.
 These are primarily self-directed clubs that help individuals stay socially connected, become effective self-advocates, and explore supports and activities on campus and in the community.
 Events are scheduled with club members only, and in conjunction with the Neurodiversity Coalition and the College Internship Program.
 SOS and FSOS are not counseling programs.

-SOS and FSOS is led by Dr. Rebecca Martínez, Director, Indiana Resource Center for Autism (IRCA), one of seven centers at the Indiana Institute.
+SOS and FSOS is led by Dr. Rebecca Martínez, Director, Indiana Resource Center for Autism (IRCA), one of six centers at the Indiana Institute.
 For more information about becoming involved, contact Dr. Martínez at rsm@iu.edu or phone (812) 855-6508.